-In the summer of 1978 I was a lapsed Catholic — smug, self-absorbed, and swaggering with pride — though I was unaware that my life was adrift and my soul in peril.
+In the summer of 1978 I was a lapsed Catholic, unaware that my life was adrift and my moral compass dysfunctional.
 While watching television on August 26 of that year, I was transfixed by a compelling figure appearing on the central balcony of St. Peter’s Basilica before a teeming flock of devout and enthusiastic pilgrims.

 Since his death, I’ve read and re-read his popular book Illustrissimi and eagerly consumed the writings of Saint Francis de Sales, who had influenced the pope’s thinking so profoundly.
-Over time I also sought out Luciani biographies, only to discover with dismay that, even to this day, there is a paucity of full-length English accounts of this saintly man’s life.
+Over time I also sought out Luciani biographies, only to discover with dismay that, even to this day, there are no full-length English accounts of this saintly man’s life.

 Tragically, virtually all non-Italian books devoted to Albino Luciani speculate almost exclusively about the circumstances of his death (all the while exalting the sensational rumors of foul play attendant to it).
 The illuminating story of his life’s journey, not his death, is the focal point of my forthcoming book.

 It has been my long-held conviction that John Paul I deserves to be remembered as he truly was in life: a rare, radiant, and endearing modern embodiment of the Good News.
 Albino Luciani’s presence among us was so exemplary that it could — and should — continue to inspire a globe of weary and cynical people yearning for the “greater gifts” and a “more excellent way” of living.

-I first seriously considered writing a celebration of Papa Luciani’s life some two dozen years ago when Janet Manus, then a New York City literary agent who had been impressed with one of my newspaper pieces, called and urged me to write a book.
+I first seriously considered writing a celebration of Luciani’s life some two dozen years ago when Janet Manus, then a New York City literary agent who had been impressed with one of my newspaper pieces, called and urged me to write a book.
 The timing, however, was not propitious; my wife and I were then raising three young children while I was teaching full-time and freelancing to augment my income.

-Now — at long last — major impediments are vanishing and the pen relentlessly beckons me again.
+Now — at long last — major impediments have vanished, and the pen relentlessly beckons me again.
 Like Saint Paul in 1 Corinthians, I believe that, “a wide door for effective work has opened to me.”